remerge/go-tools/README.md

 include mkf/Makefile.common
 ```

-### revive
+## revive configuration

-Revive will be installed automatically if it not present on host.
+Revive will be installed automatically if it us not present.
 To
 override revive config put `revive.toml` in root of build tree.
 Use `REVIVELINTER_EXCLUDES` variable to add excludes.